5.12. Double Submit Protection¶

 - Overview

-- Preventing double clicking of button using JavaScript
+- How to use- Preventing double clicking of button using JavaScript

 - Using PRG (Post-Redirect-Get) pattern

-- Transaction token check provided by common library
+- Using transaction token check- Transaction token check provided by common library

 - Lifecycle of transaction token